MasonR03/cs361_microservice_a/README.md

 # Stock Balance Totals Microservice
 # CS361 Microservice A

 This microservice updates stock balance data stored in a CSV file by recalculating each stock's total (quantity * current_price) and ensuring that the `total_balance` row is correctly maintained.
-It also supports monitoring the CSV file for changes using Python's watchdog library.
+It also supports monitoring the CSV file for changes using Python's watchdog library, as well as the ability to return the total balance with a function call.

 ---